slcs-jsc/mptrac/docs/manual/index.md

 ![Geophysical modules and main software components of MPTRAC](img/clusters.png)

-## Get Involved
+## Getting Started

+To begin using MPTRAC, users can refer to the [installation guide](installation.md), which provides detailed steps for setting up the model on a local machine or HPC system.
+Once installed, the [quick start guide](quickstart.md) offers a streamlined introduction to running basic simulations, helping new users become familiar with the model's core functionality and input structure.

+For those who prefer not to install any software locally, the [MPTRAC Web Runner](https://mptrac.jsc.fz-juelich.de) provides a convenient, browser-based interface for running trajectory simulations.
+This web tool is particularly useful for educational purposes, quick tests, and exploratory studies.

-We encourage collaboration and welcome contributions from the research community.
-Feel free to reach out if you have questions, suggestions, or need support with MPTRAC.
+We welcome contributions and collaboration from the research community.
+If you have questions, feedback, or require support, please feel free to reach out.

 ## Contact